traverseda/pyImguiOs/README.md

 # pyImguiOs

+This is likely to be rewritten using a different set of GUI bindings, which is fine as I didn't get very far anyway.
+Kept for historical reasons.

+I'll likely be developing an object-oriented interface on top of the PyDearGui bindings, to try and provide a retained-mode interface to imgui (better performance) that is still very easy to use.
+A new "toy oeprating system" will be developed on top of that.

 ### A toy "operating system" written using python and imgui.

 Inspired by "fantasy consoles" like the pico8, pyImguiOs is a fantasy operating